 - 1 1/2 cups crispy fried onions (the French's brand is free of animal products)

-Add the cream (or oat cream) and water and stir to combine.
+- Add the cream (or oat cream) and water and stir to combine.
+Add the nutmeg and salt & pepper and stir.